EOSIO/history-tools/README.md

 * Database fillers now automatically reconnect to the State History Plugin.
 * wasm-ql now uses a thread pool to handle queries. `--wql-threads` controls the thread pool size.
 * wasm-ql now uses eos-vm instead of SpiderMonkey.
 This simplifies the build process.
-* wasm-ql can now serve static files.
+* wasm-ql can now serve static file.
 Enabled by the new `--wql-static-dir` option.
 * SHiP connection handling moved to `state_history_connection.hpp`.
 This file may aid users needing to write custom solutions which connect to the State History Plugin.